Marneus68/ARADIABOT/README.md

 Simple and small IRC bot written in C++11.

-With this bot, the users of your channel that register to it will be able to obtain an rundown of what was said and happened while they weren't connected.
+With this bot, the users of your channel that register will be able to obtain a rundown of what was said and happened while they weren't connected.

 ## Building